SamMatthews96/improved-job-filter/README.md

   * The filter considers "C++," and "C++" to be distinct words.
 Consider ignoring commas when splitting titles by word.
   *	Create filter profiles: Currently the filter is universal, and a user might want different filters on different websites.

-* Add support for other websites
-  * glassdoor

 * User customisation
   * Allow users to add websites to the filter list
   * Allow users to add filter fields.